grapergrape/Abstracter/README.md

 There are two main ways to use this setup:

 - Interactive: Running it interactively where you will be prompted for input.
-- Docker-compose: Running it using docker-compose where you will need to hardcode your question into `main.py`.
+- ~~Docker-compose: Running it using docker-compose where you will need to hardcode your question into `main.py`.~~ #DEPRECATED

 ## Prerequisites